baskren/AssetBuilder/ReadMe.md

 ## What happens under the covers

 When you tap on either **Generate** button, **AssetBuilder** will perform a series of transformations.
-The first is from SVG to AndroidVector.
+The first is to convert your image from SVG to AndroidVector format.
 This is because AndroidVector (in this context) is the lowest common denominator format for all of the assets.
 This is meant to assure that all generated assets will appear identical.

 **NOTE**: AndroidVector is little limited in what it can and cannot do.
 For example, text and radial gradients with different start and end center points are not supported.
 If you're like me, it is likely, at some point in time, you are going to want text in a generated asset.
 To do that, I suggest you use a vector editor (like [Inkscape]( https://inkscape.org)) and [convert the text to paths](https://www.youtube.com/watch?v=_01Jdvr7eXI).